shadow9owo/DIY-musicbot/README.md

 # DIY-musicbot

-how to setup this epic diy discordpy music bot (guide real)

-<p>1.put your token into token.txt
+<p>1.
+Put your token into `token.txt`
-2.put your credits into credits.txt
+2. Put your credits into `credits.txt`
-3.put your help aka list of commands etc into the help.txt 4.put your role id of the role thats gonna have access to using the bot into the accessrole.txt and youre finished now to just run the bot.py and you should be good to go
+3. Put your help (list of commands, etc.) into `help.txt`
+4. Put the role ID of the role that's going to have access to using the bot into `accessrole.txt`</p>

-requirements:
+And you're finished!
+Now, just run `bot.py`, and you should be good to go.

+Requirements:
- python 3.8.x
+- Python 3.8.x

-and install the packages using:</p>
+Install the packages using:

 ```
 pip install -r requirements.txt
 ```